Policygenius content follows strict guidelines for editorial accuracy and integrity. Learn about oureditorial standards

 The life insurance application process can take 4-6 weeks — sometimes longer if an insurer needs supplemental information to make you a policy offer.
 You’re already taking the steps to ensure your family’s financial security, you should create comprehensive coverage and avoid a coverage gap during the application process by purchasing temporary life insurance coverage.

-Temporary coverage comes with some restrictions compared to your actual life insurance policy, but it ensures that if you die before your policy is finalized, your loved ones still get some financial protection.
+Temporary coverage comes with some coverage restrictions compared to your actual life insurance policy, but it ensures that if you die before your policy is finalized, your loved ones still get some financial protection.

 Each life insurance company treats temporary coverage differently and offers a different maximum death benefit.
-Check out the graph below to get an idea of what type of temporary coverage you could get from the top life insurance companies:

 The life insurance coverage gap exposes families with dependents or debts to a substantial amount of risk.
 When you’re setting up a financial plan for your family, you might come across a few life insurance myths that perpetuate the problem.
 Here are a few of the most common misconceptions that often lead to a life insurance coverage gap:

-But in reality, if you make $100,000 a year, a policy with a million-dollar face amount might barely be enough life insurance coverage.
+But in reality, if you make $100,000 a year, a policy with a million-dollar face amount might be barely enough life insurance coverage.
 Most people need 10-15 times their income and enough of a death benefit to support their dependents until they ideally wouldn’t need financial support any longer.
 If you have a newborn, you likely need a policy that lasts at least 18 years.
 Or if you have a 20-year mortgage, you want your policy to last long enough to cover those mortgage payments.

 |INCOME||MINIMUM COVERAGE AMOUNT||IDEAL COVERAGE AMOUNT|

-If your employer offers life insurance benefits or you have a two-income household, it’s reasonable to assume that you have a contingency plan in place if you’re no longer around to provide financial support.
+If your employer offers life insurance benefits or you have a two-income household, it’s reasonable to assume that you have a contingency plan if you’re no longer around to provide financial support.
 But more often than not, even with these safeguards in place, losing your income could greatly jeopardize your family’s financial health.

 If you split bills, a mortgage, or any other expenses with your partner, losing your half of the household’s financial contribution can put a strain on your partner’s resources.
-They may have to work more hours, dig into savings, take out a loan, and pay for support in childcare.
+They may have to work more hours, dig into savings, take out a loan, and pay for childcare.

 “This is one of the most common mistakes we see,” says Patrick Hanzel, Advanced Planning Specialist and Certified Financial Planner at Policygenius.
 “Many people have some form of coverage provided by their employer, but they often don't know for certain how much it is, and also don't realize how little it might actually be.
 Some employers offer a base benefit amount of something like $50,000 or one year's salary and this is far less than the average recommendation of 10 times your annual income.
 These types of benefits are also not portable, so if you leave that employer then you risk being left without any coverage at all for your loved ones."